 Non-statutory welfare organisations and senior citizens' organisations

-Independent welfare organisations are indispensable for promoting social cohesion in Germany.
-There are six leading national independent welfare associations that operate under the umbrella of the Federal Association of Non-Statutory Welfare.
-They include the Workers' Welfare Association (Arbeiterwohlfahrt), the German Caritas Association, the German Red Cross, Diakonie Deutschland, Der Paritätische and the Central Welfare Board of Jews in Germany.
+Non-statutory, non-profit welfare organisations are indispensable for promoting social cohesion in Germany and for the German Social State in general.
+There are six major independent umbrella welfare associations: the Workers' Welfare Association (Arbeiterwohlfahrt), the German Caritas Association, the German Red Cross, Diakonie Deutschland, Der Paritätische and the Central Welfare Board of Jews in Germany.
+The Association of German Social Welfare Organisations (BAGFW) is their collective voice.
 The same applies to the senior citizens' organisations which operate under the auspices of the BAGSO - Bundesarbeitsgemeinschaft der Senioren-Organisationen e.V. (the German National Association of Senior Citizens' Organisations).
-As critical partners, these support the Federal Government's policies, helping to shape Germany as a welfare state and enabling social inclusion.
+As critical partners, they support the Federal Government's policies, helping to shape Germany as a welfare state and enabling social inclusion.

-Funding provided by the Federal Ministry for Family Affairs, Senior Citizens, Women and Youth makes it possible for these organisations to maintain the necessary structures at national level.
+Funding provided by the Federal Ministry for Family Affairs, Senior Citizens, Women and Youth makes it possible for these organisations to maintain the necessary structures at national level and to coordinate the efforts of their member organisations at local level.
 They are thus in a position to play an active role in specific areas of social policy and to support the people whose interests they represent in a targeted way by conducting their own projects and programmes.

 Images of ageing